mirjak/draft-kuehlewind-masque-connect-ip/draft-kuehlewind-masque-connect-ip.md

     challenging and require MASQUE server to client signalling.

-Discussion: This IP flow model appears less sutiable if one targets network proxying or running server functionality on the client side.
-However, as has been identified this functionalit will be required if one intend to support CONNECT-UDP.
+Discussion: This IP flow model appears less suitable if one targets network proxying or running server functionality on the client side.
+However, as has been identified this functionality will be required if one intend to support CONNECT-UDP.
 Thus, a potential long term solution is to have these as two different modes for how CONNECT-IP operates.
-If this other mode is tunneling the complete IP header over the MASQUE connection, then other properties are achieved.
-It will also put other requirements on the MASQUE server related to IP router functionality, source address validation, and possibly network adderss translation.
+If this other mode is tunnelling the complete IP header over the MASQUE connection, then other properties are achieved.
+It will also put other requirements on the MASQUE server related to IP router functionality, source address validation, and possibly network address translation.

 # The CONNECT-IP method {#connect-ip-method}